Ekaiva/Blogger-application/README.md

 <center><h3>EDGISTFY  TASK</h3></center>
 <b><p>To enter into the website user have to register by providing necessary details.Now user can Login<br>
 After successful login user will be redirected to home page.
 Home page displays all post in card view<br>
-Card header displays the name of the owner who post the message and footer contains TimeStamp<br>
+Card header displays the name of the owner who post the message and footer contains TimeStamp<br></p></b>
-Functionality to like the post is also added</p></b>

 <b>This is the first Page when site is opened</b>